idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 - **The Segments Grid**: This is where all the segmented text elements from the source file(s) are shown in sequenced order (or according to the Search and Filter options).
 - **The Source and Target segment editors**: The current Source and Target text boxes where you edit your translation.
 We’re at the heart of the action!
 - **The Tabbed pane**: The tabbed pane holds various sets of resources such as Translation memories, Glossaries, MT engines and web resources.
 Tabs can be reordered, docked to a specific pane, joined together or floated.
-At nauseum.
   - **The Matchboard**: An important CafeTran feature, the Matchboard conveniently aggregates matches/results from various resources (memory segments and fragments, glossary entries, Machine Translation suggestions, etc.) in one place.
 Technically, it is still a Tab, so you can dock it anywhere, just like one.
 Ideally, it should be close to your segment editors, and visible at all times.
 - **The Quick Search bar**: Found at the top, just below the Menu, it allows you to quickly query different resources and conduct various searches (these can be launched via keyboard shortcuts as well) in Project or TM Source and Target segments, glossaries, MT engines, web resources, etc. Additional search and filtering settings (and the all important Find and Replace operations) are accessible via the standard Ctrl+F (or Cmd+F) command, which brings up the (Advanced) Search window.
 More filtering actions can be performed via the Filter menu.